NATIONAL RIMFIRE SPORTER RIFLE MATCH

 INFORMATION LINKS

-Rifles may be manually operated or semi-automatic; shooters with manually operated actions are given extra time in rapid-fire to compensate for the difference.
-There will be the standard “O Class” for open-sighted rifles, “T-Class” for telescope sighted rifles, and “TU Class” for tactical unlimited rifles.
+Rifles may be manually operated or semi-automatic; competitors with manually operated actions are given extra time in rapid-fire to compensate for the difference.
+There will be the standard “O Class” for open-sighted rifles, “T-Class” for telescope sighted rifles and “TU Class” for tactical unlimited rifles.
 Firing is done at 50 and 25 yards on a target with a 1.78″ ten-ring and an 18″ outer one-ring.
 The target is simple enough for a beginner to hit, yet challenging enough that only one competitor in the history of the match has ever fired a perfect 600×600 score.

-The overall weight of any Rimfire Sporter rifle, including sights, may not exceed 7.5 lbs.
+As stated, the overall weight of any Rimfire Sporter rifle, including sights, may not exceed 7.5 lbs.
 Slings may be removed for weighing, but T-Class and TU-Class rifles must be weighed with sights attached.
 Rifles with removable clips must be weighed with one clip.
 External or internal weights may be added to the barrel or stock as long as the overall weight of the rifle, with sights, does not exceed 7.5 lbs.
 External weights may be added to the barrel only and must be concentric in shape.

 Competitors must supply their own good quality, safe ammunition for this match.
 Competitors will need a total of 60 rounds to fire the Rimfire Sporter Match plus any sighters or range alibis.